 Like a world class sleuth, this published author and retired teacher of history sets about getting at the answers to “What really happened?” and “Who says so?”

 He then prepares a summary of his research in an ever varied series of “minigraphs”, his own terms for these pieces which are concise and fun to read.
 You never know what new case in history might intrigue him enough to investigate so there’s no telling what might turn up here next!

-Here’s a link to the index listing them all to date, World History, British History, American History, et. al. [you’ll also see the index in full at the end of this page]:
+Here’s a link to the index listing all mingraphs to date: World History, British History, American History, et. al. [you’ll also see the index in full at the end of this page]:

 But I’m getting ahead of myself.
 I think he’d want us to start at the beginning and to do that you have to know where you are.
 Our historian is in Bromyard, Herefordshire in England so we’ll start with him from there…

 “All history classes should start with a summary of the History of the World, as geography should start with a globe.” ~ Hugh Nicklin